claroline/Claroline/Resources/doc/sections/oauth/client-side.md

 It’s similar to Authorization Code grant, it’s just a bit simpler.
 You just need to make only one request, and you will get the access_token as a part of redirect URL, there’s no need for second response.
+Refresh tokens are not supported in this flow.
 That’s for the situations where you trust the user and the client, but you still want the user to identify himself in the browser.

 **url**: